Autism and Anxiety: Strategies for Student Wellbeing

 Presenter – Dr. Helen Appleton

-Dr. Helen Appleton has a Bachelor’s Degree of Science majoring in Psychology and a Post Graduate Diploma in Social Psychology at Sydney University.
+Dr. Helen Appleton has a Bachelor’s Degree of Science majoring in Psychology and a Post Graduate Diploma in Social Psychology from Sydney University.
 After graduation, Helen became the Family and Student Support Therapist for Giant Steps Australia.
-In this role, she oversees psychological supports throughout the school, with a special interest in mental health concerns, complex support needs, extended family support, interagency training and liaising.
+In this role, she oversees psychological supports throughout our schools, with a special interest in mental health concerns, complex support needs and interagency training and liaising.
 She has created a school wide Siblings Support Program and is currently Director of the Rob Llewelyn-Jones Clinical Centre at Giant Steps.
-Helen is currently completing her PhD in Autism and Anxiety through Griffith University under Professor Jacqui Roberts.

 Presenter – Rachael Bowen

 For course enquiries or to be included on our mailing list please contact email@example.com